-Learning and teaching at Meigle Primary School is underpinned by our vision, values and aims.
+Learning and teaching at Kettins Primary School is underpinned by our vision, values and aims.
 The ethos and culture of our school reflects a commitment to positive relationships and children's rights.
 Most pupils are eager and active participants in their learning who are engaged, resilient and motivated.
 Learning is enriched and supported by our effective use of digital technologies.
 Skilful questioning and engagement promote curiosity, independence and confidence and regularly enables higher-order thinking skills in all learners.
 Lessons are highly differentiated to provide both support and challenge for all our learners.
 Experiences are varied and matched to the needs and interests of pupils.
-Outdoor learning continues to be an integral part of the Meigle curriculum given our surroundings.
+Outdoor learning continues to be an integral part of the Kettins curriculum given our surroundings.

 A quality assurance programme is in place to monitor learning and teaching across subject areas.
 Class visits this session have monitored appropriate pace and challenge in Literacy and Numeracy and the planned learning experiences within Digital Literacy.
-Sampling work and tracking pupils' attainment over time ensures progress is celebrated.
+Sampling work and tracking pupils' attainment over time ensures progress is recognised and built upon.

-Both classes enjoyed visits from the Scottish Deer Centre, SSPCA, RHET and Professor Potato which enhanced interdisciplinary learning topics across the terms.
+P1-P3 enjoyed a trip to a local farm and visits from RHET and Professor Potato which enhanced interdisciplinary learning topics across the terms.
 P4-P7 participated in Generation Science workshops on electricity and Saints in the Community workshops about racism.
-The whole school joined in Tartan Tuesday which celebrated our love for Scots language.
-Poetry winners included pupils from both classes.
-During 'Values Fortnight', all pupils enjoyed a visit from PC Blackhall and Traffic Control Officers who delivered a valuable input on road safety.
-In developing skills for life, our P6 pupils have embraced an intergenerational project visiting Meigle care home on a weekly basis in term four.
-Members of the Community council delivered a themed day to celebrate the history of the bowling club and all learners from P1 to P7 participated.
+In addition to this, pupils in P4-P7 interviewed a local politician to further develop their knowledge about the Scottish Parliament.
+During 'Values Fortnight', all pupils enjoyed a visit from PC Blackhall who delivered a valuable input on his role within Police Scotland as our local Community Police Officer.
+In developing skills for life, our P7 pupils have embraced an intergenerational project visiting Balhousie care home on a weekly basis in term four.

-Pupils are actively involved in areas of planning their learning and in considering opportunities for achievement.
+Pupils are actively involved in aspects of planning their learning and in considering opportunities for achievement.
 Pupils are encouraged and empowered to express their views on how they are progressing using our 'Learning Ladder' as a supportive tool.
 The Learning Ladder has been shared with families this session to support discussion about learning at home.
+Through termly 'Learning Conversations' with the SLT and class teachers' pupils tell us that they feel more skilled in talking about learning and have an enhanced understanding of progress in learning.
+Most can identify suitable next steps.